thatstoasty/stump/README.md

 - Add more processor functions.
 - Exiting on fatal log calls.
 - logf functions to specify a specific format for that log message.
-- Simple naive JSON formatter to be improved to handle escaped chars, brackets, etc correctly.

 ### Bugs

-- There are probably tons of edge cases on JSON parsing that I haven't thought of yet.
-Please don't be surprised if the JSON formatter breaks on you.
 - Lists of functions are broken.
 In the meantime, the library uses a function that returns a list of functions instead.
 This will be changed when modular fixes https://github.com/modular/mojo/issues/3285.